 Managing Gestational Diabetes

-It’s likely that if you are diagnosed with GDM, you will meet and work with a nutritionist or dietician for the duration of your pregnancy (in fact, we highly recommend it).
+Many women diagnosed with GDM will meet and work with a nutritionist or dietician for the duration of their pregnancies (in fact, we highly recommend it).

 *See here for a list of recommended books on food/nutrition/diabetes/diet culture.

 Regarding diet, let’s talk basics.
 None of this is even unique to GDM; it’s just how everyone should be eating.
 Unfortunately, this is a national issue.
 In the land of plenty, childhood obesity is a devastating social problem, and it’s still trending upward for people in all socioeconomic categories.
 So is diabetes.

 There are multiple factors contributing to this crisis.

 Americans, on average, work more hours than any others in the world.
 When we work more, we cook less.
 On top of that, many of us parents have stopped teaching our kids to cook.